apache/sedona/docs/api/sql/GeoSparkSQL-Optimizer.md

 ```

 !!!note
-	All join queries in GeoSparkSQL are inner joins
+	All join queries in SedonaSQL are inner joins

 ## Distance join
 Introduction: Find geometries from A and geometries from B such that the internal Euclidean distance of each geometry pair is less or equal than a certain distance